nestor-vrc/NestorSDK/README.md

 - **Max Parameter Limit**: Increased max parameter limit up to 999.
 - **Unity Account Unban Utility**: A simple utility to unban your Unity account by deleting the DefaultCompany folder.
 - **Discord RPC Integration**: Seamless integration with Discord, complete with error handling for a smoother experience.

+> [!CAUTION]
+> Please note that the above features are modifications to VRChat's restrictions and may be banned.
+Use at your own risk.

 ## 📝 License